Is Solar Worth It in Tennessee? (2022 Homeowner's Guide)

 Determining that solar panels are a worthwhile investment for your home is a great first step toward going solar, but there are some additional things you’ll need to consider.
 We’ll discuss some other important factors and decisions you need to make below.

 Solar equipment is expensive, even in Tennessee, where the price per watt is well below the national average.
-Many solar customers will want to keep upfront costs down, which can be accomplished in several ways.
+Many solar customers will want to keep upfront fees down, which can be accomplished in several ways.
 First, and most importantly, you can choose a solar financing option that doesn’t require a large down payment.
-Second, you can stick to just panels and avoid add-on products that drive up your total costs.
+Second, you can stick to just panels and avoid add-on products that drive up your total expense.
 Finally, you can choose a cheap solar panel brand, although you will be sacrificing durability and efficiency to some extent.

 Your estimated solar panel payback period is a great metric to consider for solar viability, and you can also use it to estimate your ROI.
 Most Tennessee homeowners have an estimated payback period of around 13 years, with a normal range between 10 and 16 years.
 If your payback period is longer than 16 years, you’ll still likely save money, but your ROI will be lower, and it will take you longer to recuperate your investment.